DamianZaremba/toolforge-lima-kilo/README.md

 Create a python venv and run `pip install -rrequirements.txt` inside it.
 Or make sure you have `ansible` installed on your machine.

+Other dependencies are (install them yourself):
+* docker
+* docker-compose

 Then, to install the fake Toolforge:

 ```